 Shakti Sunday has a steering committee of Udaipur citizens (Lokesh Paliwal, Ashok Jain Manthan, Eklingnath Paliwal, B.L.
 Kabra, W.David Kubiak, Premilla Dixit Nag and Rita Dixit-Kubiak).
 The committee organizes all the Shakti Sunday events.
 The other collaborating agencies are the Collector’s office, NLCP and UIT.

-Initially the Shakti Sunday event ran every Sunday but later we changed it to every other Sunday till its last event on July 6th 2014 before the monsoon break.
+Initially the Shakti Sunday event ran every Sunday but we later changed it to every other Sunday till its last event on July 6th 2014 before the monsoon break.
 The city has since changed its rules re use of the venues and the project is still on hold.

 BMCT Future Projects Under the Greening India Campaign - We hopes to introduce the following projects in 2015 under its ‘Greening India’ campaign.

 1) A student empowerment project called ‘Design for Change’ initiated at Ahmedabad Riverside School.

 We are exploring schools and educators who would welcome this dynamic program into their education agenda.